WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 - **SYSTEM-SCORE** is the score your metric predicts for the particular system.
 - **SEGMENT-SCORE** is the score your metric predicts for the particular segment.

-**How to submit**
+#### How to submit:
 Before you submit, please run your scores files through a validation script, which is now available along with the data in the shared folder.

-Note that the English to German data was updated at around 27 July 12:15 pm UTC, and additional system outputs were added to newstest2021 en-de, en-ru and zh-en on July 30th at 8:45 am UTC.

 Please enter yourself to [this shared spreadsheet](https://docs.google.com/spreadsheets/d/1bj4i5H-fbZJi3H700P56I7kh0_HWeat1GkVq7-M-ij0/edit?usp=sharing) so we can keep track of your submissions.

-Submissions should be sent to [wmt22-metric@googlegroups.com](mailto:wmt22-metric@googlegroups.com) with the subject "WMT Metrics submission".
+Submissions should be sent to [wmt.metrics@gmail.com](mailto:wmt.metrics@gmail.com) with the subject "WMT Metrics submission".

 You are allowed to submit multiple metrics, but we need you to indicate the primary metric in the email.
 If submitting more than one metric, please share a folder with all your metrics, for example on Google Drive or Dropbox.

 **Before August 6th (AOE)**, please send us an email with: